Maurice Eustace (Lord Chancellor): Early career

-Eustace attended the University of Dublin, and after graduating he became a fellow of the University, and its lecturer in Hebrew.
+Eustace attended Trinity College Dublin, and after graduating he became a fellow of the college, and its lecturer in Hebrew.
 In his will, he left a legacy to maintain a Hebrew lecture at Trinity.

 However, he had set his heart on a legal career, and after two years he resigned from the fellowship and entered Lincoln's Inn.
 He was also determined on a career in politics, and he had made a number of useful political contacts through his father, who knew the Lord Deputy of Ireland, Oliver St John, 1st Viscount Grandison, and other senior officials.

 He spent some time in England after he was called to the Bar, but he was back in Dublin by 1630.
 He quickly built up an extremely lucrative legal practice; it was said he could "earn forty gold pieces in a morning".
 From quite early in his career he aimed at the office of Prime Serjeant.

 He entered the Irish House of Commons in 1634 as the member for Athy.
 Unlike some of the "Old English", he was a whole-hearted supporter of the powerful and formidable Lord Deputy of Ireland, Thomas Wentworth, 1st Earl of Strafford, who in return praised Eustace as a man of integrity and ability, and knighted him.

 Their friendship led to a rift between Eustace and Adam Loftus, 1st Viscount Loftus, the Lord Chancellor, who had befriended him and frequently employed his legal services, but who became an implacable opponent of Strafford.
 Eustace became Prime Serjeant, then the senior Crown legal adviser, a position he had lobbied for over several years.
 As Serjeant he acted as an extra justice of assize in 1637, at the request of Wentworth, who wished to curb the ambition of the rising barrister Jerome Alexander, who had hoped to gain preferment by acting as an assize judge, but whom Wentworth detested.